-Departments of social services place children who have been in foster care due to abuse and neglect and cannot return to their birth families. →Click here to sign up for the next Colorado Adoption Exchange information classComplete the Family Assessment Process
+Departments of social services place children who have been in foster care due to abuse and neglect and cannot return to their birth families. →Click here to find and register for the next Colorado Adoption Exchange information classComplete the Family Assessment Process

 The family assessment (also called an adoption study or homestudy